wp-plugins/lightbox-plus/readme.txt

 1. Lightbox Plus

 == Change Log ==

+= 1.5.5 =
+* Updated additional code that didn't make it into 1.5.4 to use less memory and run faster
+* Separated the admin panel output to a separate file ** Added some custom admin panel styles
+* Cosmetic changes to admin panel

 = 1.5.4 =
 * Fixed bug where titles were being broken when DO NOT USE TITLE was checked.